Azure/batch-shipyard/docs/80-batch-shipyard-multi-instance-tasks.md

 via `COPY`, or generated during build time.
 Note that if you copy or generate the keys into your Docker image, publishing your Docker image will expose your private RSA key.
-Although external users will not be able to SSH into these running instances by default as this SSH port is not exposed externally, it can still be a security risk if a compute node is compromised.
+Although external users will not be able to SSH into these running instances by default, as this SSH port is not exposed externally, it can still be a security risk if a compute node is compromised.
 If this is an unacceptable risk for your scenario, you should be mounting in a private key into the Docker image at runtime which is not published as part of the